Joey Levin, Chief Executive Officer, Angi Inc.Chief Executive Officer and Director, Angi and IAC

-Mr. Levin has served as CEO of IAC since 2015, where he has overseen the constant evolution of the company, including the initial IPO and subsequent spin-off of Match Group, the spin-off of Vimeo, and the acquisitions of Angie’s List and Care.com—leading the creation of over $40 billion of shareholder value during his tenure.
+Joey Levin has served as CEO of IAC since 2015, where he has overseen the constant evolution of the company, including the initial IPO and subsequent spin-off of Match Group, the spin-off of Vimeo, and the acquisitions of Angie’s List and Care.com.
+In October 2022, Mr. Levin was also appointed as CEO of Angi Inc.

-Mr. Levin is chairman of Angi Inc. and Vimeo and also serves on the boards of Match Group, Inc., Turo and MGM Resorts International, in addition to the IAC Board of Directors.
+Mr. Levin is chairman of Angi Inc. and Vimeo and also serves on the boards of Turo and MGM Resorts International, in addition to the IAC Board of Directors.
 Mr. Levin also currently serves on the Undergraduate Executive Board of Wharton School.

 Tom EvansFormer President and Chief Executive Officer, Bankrate, Inc.